“How I hate the sight of an umbrella!”

-When I was young I loved English authors (and still do).
+I’ve loved English authors since I was a young reader.
 I remember reading the Bronte sisters, Jane Austen, Dickens and others and being enthralled by the scenery and situations that they painted in my imagination.

 One thing about the books that I remember was the rain.
 I’ve always loved rain, and growing up in Wyoming, it was a special treat when it came.
 I would sit out on our porch steps and let it fall on me and just feel it soak in as if I were the dry earth around me.

 Rain was beautiful and wonderful and amazing!
 I prided myself that I was not weak and whiny like those in the books I read – no rainstorm would send me in a panic searching for shelter, and I would never even consider catching a chill because of a bit of water!

 My first few weeks as a missionary in Italy were an education in so many ways.
 It wasn’t just studying a language, or learning the bus system.
 I experienced so many different things that changed the way I think and feel.

 The rain was one of my lessons.
 It rained almost every day for at least a few hours the first few weeks I was there.
 This was rain that had been even beyond my wildest imagination.

 Stepping out into this rain, I was more soaked in just a few moments than if I had been standing in the shower.
 It was incredible!

 I still loved the rain – the way it made the city smell, and the sound of it around and even the sound of the newly made streams on either side of the roads from the water rushing to find its way to the river, but I had a new respect and understanding of what it was.

 I ran searching for shelter until the worst had passed, and I even caught a chill or two from being soaked out in the wet for so long.